NAICNO/Jobanalyzer/code/README.md

 * `dashboard/` - HTML+CSS+JS source code for the web front-end
 * `go-utils/` - Go source code for utility functions used by all the Go programs in this repo
 * `naicreport/` - Go source code for a program that runs sonalyze and generates reports
-* `sonalyze/` - Go source code for a program that queries the Sonar data
+* `sonalyze/` - Go source code for a program that ingests and queries the Sonar data
-* `sonalyzed/` - Go source code for an HTTP server that runs Sonalyze on behalf of a remote client

 #### Utility programs, tests, and other